-The summer program is ten weeks, from approximately June 3 through August 9.
+The summer program is ten weeks, from approximately June 4 through August 10.
 Interns work full-time and are supervised by attorneys in specific program areas.
-Depending on the program area, interns will work on litigation, legal and policy advocacy, community outreach and education, or client intakes; each program area differs in emphasis.
+Interns will work on litigation, legal and policy advocacy, community outreach and education, and client intakes.
+Each program area differs in emphasis.
 Summer interns attend weekly brown bag lectures on a range of public interest legal topics along with interns from other legal defense funds and civil rights groups.
 The position is unpaid.
 However, in previous years many AALDEF interns have been successful at securing independent funding.
 Academic credit can be arranged.

-· AALDEF has extended its legal internship application deadline to Friday, February 1, 2013.
-Interested applicants should e-mail or mail a cover letter, resume, and writing sample to AALDEF on or before that date at the address below.
-Please indicate in your cover letter the top three preferred program areas.
+·Interested applicants should send a cover letter, resume, and writing sample to be received by AALDEF on or before Friday, January 20, 2012 at the address below.
+Please indicate in your cover letter the top three program areas.
 Only law students qualify for AALDEF’s legal internships.
 Applications may be faxed or emailed.

-· Any bilingual ability should be stated in the application.
-Bilingual ability is helpful, but not required.
-Gujarati, Hindi, Khmer, Korean, Indonesian, and Urdu-speaking applicants are especially urged to apply.
+·Any bilingual ability should be stated in the application.
+Bilingual ability is helpful but not required.
+Gujarati, Hindi, Khmer, Korean, and Urdu-speaking applicants are especially urged to apply.

-· Applications will be reviewed upon receipt through the February 1, 2013 deadline.
-Interviews will take place on a rolling basis.
+·Applications will be reviewed upon receipt until the January 20, 2012 deadline.
+Interviewing will take place on a rolling basis.
 Only applicants who have been granted interviews will be notified of their advancement in the application process.

 Summer Internship Search (Legal)